dnschneid/crouton/README.md

   * Chroots are cheap!
 Create multiple ones using `-n`, break them, then make new, better ones!
+  * You can change the distro mirror from the default by using `-m`
+  * Behind a proxy? `-P` lets you specify one.
+  * List all the available targets and descriptions with `-t help`
   * A script is installed in your chroot called `brightness`.
 You can assign this to keyboard shortcuts to adjust the brightness of the screen (e.g.
     `brightness up`) or keyboard (e.g. `brightness k down`).